Applying for Housing

-- July 1, 2021 – Deadline to cancel housing for 2021-22 academic year without penalty, Deadline to submit Housing Exemption Request without penalty, Deadline to submit Meal Plan Exemption Request
+- July 1, 2022 – Deadline to cancel housing for 2022-23 academic year without penalty; Deadline to submit Housing Exemption Request without penalty; and Deadline to submit Meal Plan Exemption Request.

 The residence hall room selection process is an online, progressive process that occurs during the spring semester.
 This process allows you to match up with your preferred roommates (if you have any) and select a space to live for the next year.
 Here are some important features to know about our residence hall room selection process:

-- Quad Single Request Form (available March 24th)
+- Quad Single Request Form (available April 1 on Housing Portal)

 - Housing Portal

 Students are organized for the room selection by the tier and lottery system.
 Better tiers and lottery numbers get to pick first.
 You are assigned a tier according to how many credits you have earned through the end of the fall semester.
 Within each tier, students are randomly assigned a lottery number.
 Together, these two numbers combine to create your tier and lottery number.
 For example, a student in Tier 1 and a randomized lottery number of 108 will have a tier and lottery number of 1108.
 During the selection process, the lower your tier, the sooner you get to pick your on-campus room.